 Average Rent Prices in Houston

-Current rent averages by unit type:
+Here’s a breakdown of current rent averages by unit type.

 • Studio Apartments: Around $1,100/month